georgringer/news/Documentation/Tutorials/BestPractice/Linkhandler/Index.rst

 Dynamic target page from category field single_pid
 """"""""""""""""""""""""""""""""""""""""""""""""""

-if the detail page is provided by the category, the following code can be used to retrieve the target page:
+If the detail page is provided by the category, the following code can be used to retrieve the target page:

 .. code-block:: typoscript
+   :caption: EXT:my_sitepackage/Configuration/TypoScript/setup.typoscript

     config.recordLinks.tx_news {
         typolink {